tinloaf/ygg/docs/pages/DatastructuresOverview.md

 @page datastructuresoverview Overview over the Data Structures

-This page roughly explains what a Red-Black-Tree, an Interval Tree and an Interval Map can do for you.
+This page roughly explains what a Red-Black-Tree, an Interval Tree, an Interval Map or a Dynamic Segment Tree can do for you.

 Red-Black-Tree
 ==============